Skip to main content

 The Bottom Line

-Cirro makes sense for one specific person: you want green energy without paying Green Mountain’s 15-25% premium, and you’re willing to accept average customer service as the trade-off.
+Cirro Energy makes sense for a specific customer: you want green energy without paying Green Mountain’s premium, you prefer simple fixed-rate plans without gimmicks, and you’re comfortable with mid-tier customer service.

 Finding plans...